Wesh App: Share Contact and Send Message

 As before, we write an app similar to the Go tutorial.
 In a terminal enter:

-mkdir contact
+cd mkdir contact cd contact

 go mod init example/contact